nim-ach/ASQ3/README.md

 Universidad de Magallanes (CADI-UMAG).

 The data were treated, eliminating any sensitive information that could compromise the identity of the participants or linked individuals.
+Data preparation process can be seen [here](reference/data-prep.html).

 ## Installation